Physical Channels

 rxGrid (

-is usually used to obtain this.llrScales (3-D numpy array) – The Log-Likelihood Ratios (LLR) scaling factors which are used by demodulating process when extracting Log-Likelihood Ratios (LLRs) from the equalized resource grid.
+rxGridthat are assigned to the user data.
+The functiongetReIndexes()is typically used to obtain this.llrScales (3-D NumPy array) – The Log-Likelihood Ratios (LLR) scaling factors which are used by demodulating process when extracting Log-Likelihood Ratios (LLRs) from the equalized resource grid.
 The shape of this array must be the same shape as

-.noiseVar (float or None (default: None)) – The variance of the Additive White Gaussian Noise (AWGN) present in the received resource grid.
+rxGrid.noiseVar (float or None) – The variance of the Additive White Gaussian Noise (AWGN) present in the received resource grid.
 If this is not provided (

 - Returns: